-Kaiser patients wishing to sue for medical malpractice must go through Kaiser's arbitration process.
-Generally, the results reached in the arbitration process will be upheld by a court, although there are narrow exceptions to that rule.
-This article discusses how the Kaiser arbitration process works if you want to bring a medical malpractice claim, and how arbitration decisions might be overruled.
+Kaiser Permanente patients wishing to bring an action against a Kaiser health care provider for medical negligence must usually go through Kaiser's arbitration process.
+Generally, the results reached in the arbitration process will be upheld by a court, although there are some exceptions.
+So, how does the Kaiser arbitration process work if you want to bring a medical malpractice claim, and how might an arbitration decision be overruled?

 Kaiser Permanente is a managed care consortium, typically referred to as an HMO.
 Kaiser patients may receive their care from a variety of distinct Kaiser hospitals and medical groups.
 Regardless of where the health care is administered, all Kaiser patients have signed a binding arbitration agreement before being granted membership.
-Because of the arbitration agreement, an injured patient cannot simply sue the responsible doctor in court -- he or she must follow the arbitration process.
+Because of the arbitration agreement, an injured patient cannot simply sue a doctor or hospital in court; the patient must follow the arbitration process.

 Generally, the two parties try their case before a neutral third party (the arbitrator).
 The arbitrator then decides the case and decides what kind of injury damages (compensation) the plaintiff should receive, if any.

-Just like with standard personal injury litigation and trials, the arbitration process involves the parties asking for and exchanging evidence ("discovery") as well other pre-trial processes like settlement conferences.
-This pre-trial process is very similar to what the parties would go through in a standard lawsuit.
+Just like with standard personal injury litigation, the arbitration process involves the parties asking for and exchanging information ("discovery") as well other pre-trial processes like settlement conferences.
+This pre-arbitration process is very similar to what the parties would go through in a standard lawsuit.

-The "trial" itself does not involve a judge or jury, just the parties, their representatives and the neutral arbitrator.
+The arbitration "trial" itself does not involve a judge or jury, just the parties, their representatives and the neutral arbitrator.
 Many of the rules of evidence are more relaxed in an arbitration and the "trial" is conducted in an office or conference room.
 However, the process still involves a thorough presentation of facts and informed application of law.
+Learn more about using arbitration to resolve a medical malpractice claim.

 Arbitration should be distinguished from mediation.
 Mediation is essentially an attempt at settlement, where both sides submit briefs, but no evidence, and then negotiate through a neutral mediator.
 If the mediation fails, the case moves on to arbitration or standard litigation.
 While arbitration is a replacement for standard litigation and trial, with potentially binding results, mediation is not.